Gornji Grad - Cave Jespa (via Strmčnik)

 Access to starting point:

-From the valley Savinjska dolina or from Kamnik through mountain pass Črnivec, we drive to Gornji Grad, where on a settled parking lot by the main bus stop we also park.
+From the Savinja Valley or from Kamnik through the Črnivec pass, we drive to Gornji Grad, where on a well-maintained parking lot next to the main bus station we also park.

 Next follows the crossing of a wider macadam road, after which we carefully follow blazes on numerous new forest logging trails.
-Further on, two successive crossings of a forest road follow; from the cart track we continue on, we turn left onto a footpath, which leads to a marked crossroads where paths via Borovnica and past Semprimožnik join from the left.
+Further on, two successive crossings of a forest road follow; from the cart track on which we continue, we turn left onto a footpath, which leads to a marked crossroads where paths via Borovnica and past Semprimožnik join from the left.

 We continue towards Dom na Menini planini past Jespa, ascending through the forest to a grazing fence, where we leave the forest.
 Here on the left, we notice a hunting cottage, but we continue straight uphill, following the blazes and a fainter footpath.
 During the ascent, a beautiful view opens up when looking back; higher up, the path enters a strip of forest, where we still carefully follow the blazes.
 When we leave the forest again, the path flattens; we then gently descend to a macadam road leading towards Dom na Menini planini, which we cross and ascend along a marked path.
 Next follows a walk across the Menina planina plateau, where we continue following blazes; the fairly gentle path leads us to a junction for the path to the cave Jespa.